esthercsoke/Project-Daisy/README.md

   <img width="400" src="./Img/Day1Planning/Created-tasks.png">

-We decided to begin with first writing the decription of the website.
+We decided to begin with first writing the decription of the website, as this could give us a better understanding of how the website would run overall.

   <img width="400" src="./Img/Day1Planning/description-of-website.png">

 #### Day 2

-We began the day
+###### 14/07/2020

+We began the day off with a stand-up.
+We decided to finish off the web and mobile wireframes, as we previously decided them to be finished today.
+As we were using figma, it allowed us to all work together.
+We assigned each team member to either work on the web components or the mobile components, in order to make sure tasks were clear.
+We additionally decided on finishing up the user stories.
+We were all allocated to make individual user stories.

 #### Day 3